redhead/diploma-thesis/Event Sourcing.md

 #### Debugging

 We can use the event log to examine a fault in our system.
 Imagine that a user reports a bug without specifying the steps to reproduce the bug.
 This is usually a nightmare for software developers isolating the bug.
-But with Event Sourcing we have the whole history of events applied to the application stored in a log.
+But with Event Sourcing we have the whole history of events applied to the application and stored in a log.
 Thus, we can go back in time by replaying the events (similarly as in rebuilding the model) and see what user did, by looking at the events, at the exact time the bug happened.
 We can than use standard debugging tools to see what code got executed by the application and why it resulted in producing the bug.

 #### Fallback after a failure